bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog-posts/0-projects/create-react-app-calculator-master/README-CreateReactApp.md

 ### Install React Bootstrap

-You don’t have to use React Bootstrap together with React but it is a popular library for integrating Bootstrap with React apps.
+You don't have to use React Bootstrap together with React but it is a popular library for integrating Bootstrap with React apps.
 If you need it, you can integrate it with Create React App by following these steps:

 **Step 1.** Install React Bootstrap and Bootstrap from NPM.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well.